 The teaching of Computing combines practical and theory lessons designed not only to introduce skills but to promote discussion and nurture understanding, as well as enthusing pupils.
-Teachers use resources from a variety of sources, including Rising Stars and Purple Mash to meet the requirements of the National Curriculum Programmes of Study for Computing.
-This policy should be read in conjunction with the Scheme of Work for Computing, and the Knowledge Organisers, which set out in detail what children in different year groups will be taught and how this can facilitate or enhance learning in other curriculum areas.
+Teachers use resources from Rising Stars and Purple Mash to meet the requirements of the National Curriculum Programmes of Study for Computing.
+This policy should be read in conjunction with the Scheme of Work for Computing, which sets out in detail what children in different year groups will be taught and how this can facilitate or enhance learning in other curriculum areas.
 Children may be required to work individually, in pairs or in small groups according to the nature of the task.
 Different outcomes may be expected depending on the ability and needs of the individual child.